ilblackdragon/django-blogs/README.rst

 - BLOG_CUT_MAX_LENGTH - limits to size of cut added, by default - 2048 symbols.

 - BLOG_CUT_TAG and BLOG_CUT_TAG_SYNONYMS are added to help customize tag that is used to cut post on tease and main content.
 Defaults: '<hr class="redactor_cut">' as main cut tag, and <!--more--> as one synonym.

 Contributing
 ============

-Development of django-blogs happens at github: https://github.com/ilblackdragon/django-blogs Note, that I don't like having django-ratings at requirements, and if you have a solution how to make it not requirements but still have it as option - I'm open for suggestion.
+Development of django-blogs happens at github: https://github.com/ilblackdragon/django-blogs

+Note, that I don't like having django-ratings as obligatory requirement, and if you have a solution how to make it not to be obligatory but still be able to use it's RatingField as an optional feature - I'm open for suggestion.

 License
 ============